Students Under 20 Comprised 45 Percent of Protesters; Children Subjected to Torture and Facing Execution

 Despite these and other injustices, Iranian women continue to show their resilience.
 In the latest wave of protests, female political prisoners have even had the courage to defy prison security conditions, sending messages to urge others to join protests, take action, and speak out for freedom – no matter the price.

-Read moreDetailsThe “No to Executions Tuesdays” campaign marked its 59th consecutive week on Tuesday, March 11, 2025, ...
+Read moreDetailsThe “No to Executions Tuesdays” campaign has entered its 108th consecutive week, announcing in a newly ...

 The committee is a major source of much of the information received from inside Iran with regards to women.
 Attending UN Human Rights Council meetings and other international or regional conferences on women’s issues and engaging in a relentless battle against the Iranian regime’s misogyny are part of the activities of members and associates of the committee.